yoshidonoshi/stork-editor/README.md

 - Edit Collision, Tiles, Sprites, Paths, Triggers, and more
 - Interconnect maps within a course via entrances and exits
 - Ease tile creation with Brushes for drawing common items
-- View helpful display engine information such as loaded palettes and tiles
+- View display engine information such as loaded palettes and tiles
 - Helpful documentation and workflows

 ## Usage